 Wi-Fi 7 technologies [5] are developed based on the P802.11be standard, which is the focus of the IEEE 802 LMSC’s response to this question.

-The standard is targeted to deliver a maximum throughput of at least 30 Gbps to support superb performance, enable innovation, and expand emerging use cases that require a high level of user interactivity, immersion, reliability and stringent QoS management, such as Augmented Reality (AR) and Virtual Reality (VR), Industrial Internet of Things (IoT), and emergency services.
-Expected deployment of the IEEE P802.11be technologies include applications that require high performance in terms of peak throughput, high network and link efficiency, increased reliability, and low latency and jitter in both commercial/enterprise and consumer/residential deployments including airports, train stations, stadiums, malls, e-education, hospitals, public transportation, citywide Wi-Fi, apartment buildings, home, and office environments.
+The standard is targeted to deliver a maximum throughput of at least 30 Gb/s to support superb performance, enable innovation, and expand emerging use cases that require a high level of user interactivity, immersion, reliability, and stringent QoS management.
+Such use cases include Augmented Reality (AR) and Virtual Reality (VR), Industrial Internet of Things (IoT), and emergency services (also known as Emergency Preparedness Communications Service in IEEE 802.11be).
+Expected deployment of the IEEE P802.11be technologies include applications that require high performance in terms of peak throughput, high network and link efficiency, increased reliability, and low latency and jitter.
+Target deployments for these applications are commercial/enterprise and consumer/residential deployments including airports, train stations, stadiums, malls, e-education, hospitals, public transportation, citywide Wi-Fi, apartment buildings, home, and office environments.

-In order to achieve these targets, IEEE P802.11be introduces advance features including channel bandwidths of up to 320 MHz, 4K-quadrature amplitude modulation (QAM), multiple resource units (RUs) to a single station (STA), multi-link operation, enhanced quality of service (QoS), improved Target Wake Time to improved battery life (for IoT or other applications), and improved puncturing transmission to accommodate coexistence with incumbents more effectively and efficiently.
+In order to achieve these target performance measures, IEEE P802.11be introduces advanced features including channel bandwidths of up to 320 MHz, 4K-quadrature amplitude modulation (QAM), multiple resource units (RUs) to a single station (STA), multi-link operation, enhanced quality of service (QoS), improved Target Wake Time (for improved battery life for IoT or other applications), and improved punctured transmission/subchannels to accommodate coexistence with incumbents more effectively and efficiently.

-IEEE P802.11be is designed to meet the target application performance requirement and at the same time to scale to meet the requirements of enterprise, commercial and dense deployments when multiple simultaneous sessions of similar or different applications on multiple Wi-Fi networks are coexisting with incumbent operation.
-To effectively support this scaling requirement, IEEE P802.11be’s global 6 GHz channelization is designed for and on promise of availability of the entire 6 GHz band to accommodate multiple 320 MHz and 160 MHz channels.
+IEEE P802.11be is designed to meet the target application performance requirement and at the same time to scale to meet the requirements of enterprise, commercial and dense deployments when multiple simultaneous sessions of similar or different applications on multiple Wi-Fi networks are coexisting with incumbent services operation.
+To effectively support this scaling requirement, IEEE P802.11be’s global 6 GHz channelization is designed to accommodate multiple 320 MHz and 160 MHz channels throughout the entire 6 GHz band, if available.
 It is important to note that multiple 320 MHz bands would not be possible if the entire 6 GHz band was not made available for unlicensed technologies.

-IEEE 802.11 is currently working on finalization of the IEEE P802.11be standard and it is expected that the IEEE Standards Association consider approval of the standard in May 2024 [3].
+IEEE 802.11 is currently working on finalization of the IEEE P802.11be standard and plans that the IEEE Standards Association could consider approval of the standard in May 2024 [3].

 Question 3.
 Have you identified other developments in mobile technologies for specific uses that could generate new frequency needs, e.g. communications between devices or broadcasting/multicasting?
 If so, which and for what uses?

-A number of use cases targeted by the IEEE 802.11ax-2021 standard and the upcoming IEEE 802.11be standard include Augmented Reality (AR) and Virtual Reality (VR) that are either optimized or naturally enabled in client to client (C2C) communications or broadcasting/multicasting mode of operation.
+A number of use cases targeted by the IEEE 802.11ax-2021 standard and the upcoming IEEE 802.11be standard include Augmented Reality (AR) and Virtual Reality (VR) that are either optimized or naturally enabled in client to client (C2C) communications or broadcasting/multicasting modes of operation.
 In many outdoor and indoor venues, such as sport tournaments and entertainments, events are broadcasted via streaming platforms in high definition, with enriched details, requiring high network capacity.

 These deployments can be effectively scaled when multiple 320 MHz channels are enabled in IEEE P802.11be.
-To enable communications between devices, portable modes of operations such as Very Low Power (VLP) and Low Power Indoor (LPI) C2C are already authorized by EU regulations for the lower part of the 6 GHz band that can be easily extended to the entire 6 GHz band if authorized.
-The extension to the upper portion of the 6 GHz band greatly facilitate scaling of services to enterprise and dense deployments.
+To enable communications between devices, portable modes of operations such as Very Low Power (VLP) and Low Power Indoor (LPI) C2C are already authorized by EU regulations for the lower part of the 6 GHz band.
+These can be easily extended to the entire 6 GHz band if authorized.
+The extension to the upper portion of the 6 GHz band would greatly facilitate scaling of services to enterprise and dense deployments.

 Question 8.
 What other expected future applications and features can you identify?